Broadcast REST API

 NOTES

 * Repeated alert requests are ignored.
-So if there is already an active LOCKDOWN then requesting another LOCKDOWN will not work.
-But you can broadcast a different alert, such as an EVACUATE or SHELTER IN PLACE.
+So if there is already an active LOCKDOWN then requesting another LOCKDOWN will not re-trigger an activation.
+Broadcasting a different alert, such as an EVACUATE or SHELTER IN PLACE, will trigger a new activation.